Smelly Cat: Live performances and covers

 Kudrow has generally refrained from performing "Smelly Cat" live under most circumstances, despite being constantly asked by fans.
 The song began to experience a revival in 2009 when a dance remix began circulating on the Internet.
 Upon learning about the remix, Kudrow said "I can't wait to hear if it is any good".
 In September 2009, Kudrow performed "Smelly Cat" live with actress Courteney Cox, who portrayed Monica Geller on Friends, during the Rock A Little, Feed A Lot benefit concert.
-Kudrow was originally intended to introduce musician Sheryl Crow, only for the audience to ask her to sing "Smelly Cat" instead.
+Kudrow was intended to introduce musician Sheryl Crow, only for the audience to ask her to sing "Smelly Cat" instead.
 Kudrow then invited Cox to join her for the performance, for which the stagehands provided Kudrow with a guitar at Cox's insistence.
 The performance was met with a standing ovation from the crowd.
 Hello! joked that "hitting the right notes wasn't really a concern [for the actresses] if they wanted the performance to reflect Lisa's character's dubious musical talents", while Inquisitr's Asher Bayot reviewed the duet as awkward.
 The performance remained Kudrow's only documented post-Friends "Smelly Cat" performance for several years.

 In 2014, singer-songwriter Colbie Caillat sang an a capella version of "Smelly Cat" live at a Central Perk-themed pop-up café in Manhattan, New York, which had been launched to commemorate the show's 20th anniversary.
-Caillat's unscheduled performanced surprised many fans in attendance, who she encouraged to sing along.
+Caillat's unscheduled performance surprised many fans in attendance, who she encouraged to sing along.
 Despite praising Caillat's rendition as "awesome" for "fulfill[ing] every Friends fanatic's fantasy", Bustle's Aly Semigran criticized her for performing only half of the song.
 However, she believes her rendition should lead to a Phoebe tribute album, on which she should reprise "Smelly Cat".
-At the same pop-up, actor James Michael Tyler, who portrayed Central Perk barista Gunther, performed the first verse of the song with band The Rembrandts, who originally recorded "I'll Be There for You".
+At the same pop-up, actor James Michael Tyler, who portrayed Central Perk barista Gunther, performed the first verse of the song with band The Rembrandts, who recorded "I'll Be There for You".
 Brent Furdyk of Entertainment Tonight Canada described the Tyler-Rembrandts rendition as "Jim Morrison-esque".
 A box of "Smelly Cat" kitty litter from the episode "The One with Phoebe's Ex-Partner" was displayed as part of the pop-up's exhibit.